 13. We will post on our Facebook page items of news and information and links to further information that we think will be of interest, and invitations to send us feedback and views.
-We will like and reshare appropriate contents from approved organisations.
+We will like and reshare appropriate content from approved organisations.
+Use of Facebook will undergo a review in early 2025 following announcements from Meta about fact checking and whether use of this channel aligns with GOsC's values.